 - Fraser’s Magazine (1863), “A Fortnight in Ireland in the Lent of 1863“.
 Fraser’s was a reputed magazine of the Victorian era.
 Authored by a collective, the articles were not individually credited.
 An extract:

 Both corned beef and cabbage are undoubtedly good things in their way … and I am happy to know that corned beef and cabbage are still of the first institutes of Irish cookery.
 You find the Irish cold corned beef in 1863, as in 1827 and 1830, on the side table of a morning, with cold chickens and tongue, grouse-pie, and those admirably cured Bath chaps which in Ireland are called pig’s faces.
-You also find corned beef piping hot at dinner…”.
+You also find corned beef piping hot at dinner…

-2. Ainsworth’s Magazine (1854), “Dublin Street-Cries” by Matthew Lynch:
+2. In Ainsworth’s Magazine (1854), Matthew Lynch stated in “Dublin Street-Cries“:

 A corned rump of beef and cabbage is a favourite dish with all persons in Ireland – either peers or peasants.
 Corned beef is styled beef by the Irish people; and beef and cabbage are looked upon as forming a splendid dish by our people.

-3. “A Walking Tour Round Ireland 1865…” by W.W.
-Barry:
+3. In a “A Walking Tour Round Ireland 1865…” W.W.
+Barry stated:

 I may observe that corned beef, mutton, and fish are rather common at the inns in Ireland, as having frequently few guests the …

-Note re image: The image above is in the public domain and believed available for educational and historical use.
+Note re image: The image above is believed in the public domain and available for educational and historical use.
 It was sourced here.
 All feedback welcomed.